 Why were there no subpoenas?

-Why were there no search warrants in those cases where there was a clear violation of the espionage act?
+Why were there no search warrants in those cases where there was a clear violation of the Espionage Act?

-The truth is that this is this there exists and it is playing out today a double standard.
+There exists, and it is playing out today, a double standard.

-And obviously, if he violated the law, then obviously he's he's a man enough to take the consequences.
+And obviously, if he violated the law, then obviously he's a man enough to take the consequences.

 This is not about that.